-6 Ways To REDUCE Seasonal Affective Disorder also known as SAD winter depression
+6 Ways To Reduce Seasonal Affective Disorder also known as SAD.
+What is SAD? and why is SAD known as winter depression more common in the UK and other countries far away from the equator.

 Symptoms of Seasonal Affective Disorder can include below during the darker, winter months.

 Increased weight gain

 6 Ways To Reduce SAD Seasonal Affective Disorder

 Healthy Eating– is vital when we are suffering from any type of depression.
 We may not feel like eating or want to overeat on comfort food when we are feeling low.
 But eating food with low nutritional content can seriously increase depression.
 Healthy juices and smoothies are great options, especially those that are rich in vitamin B’s, as low vitamin levels can increase anxiety, depression and stress.
 Vitamin D -According to medical research “Seasonal Affective Disorder (SAD) is prevalent when vitamin D stores are typically low” and according to University Health News “Vitamin D deficiency symptoms have been linked to numerous health problems, including heart disease, depression, and even cancer.
 Here are 10 signs you’re not getting enough vitamin D:” There are two types of Vitamin D, D2 and D3 we know D3 obtained through sunlight is the main culprit in SAD but you can get D3 in certain foods and vitamin d3 supplements.
 We know Salmon, Mackerel and Cod Liver Oil are great sources of Vitamin D